Clinical Courses

 Federal Criminal Justice Clinic

 The FCJC litigates in federal district court in Chicago, before the Seventh Circuit, and in the U.S. Supreme Court.
 In our district court litigation, FCJC students may have an opportunity to interview clients and witnesses; meet with clients; conduct and participate in hearings and trials; research, write, and argue motions and briefs; and participate in case investigations.
-During the pandemic, FCJC students have continued representing clients virtually and have litigated numerous successful motions for compassionate release.
-Students involved in appellate litigation write briefs to the Seventh Circuit and the Supreme Court and may conduct oral argument in the Seventh Circuit.
+FCJC students also litigate post-conviction compassionate release motions and have secured release for several clients.
+Students involved in appellate litigation write briefs to the Seventh Circuit and the Supreme Court and may conduct oral argument.
+On the reform front, students engage in legislative advocacy before Congress and have created the first federal courtwatching projects in the country.

 Previously: